MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 1. On the **Screens** tab, select **GenerateText**.

-1. Notice the Power Fx function: `Set(ModelResponse, 'OpenAI text completion'.Predict(PromptText).Text)`
+1. Notice the Power Fx function:

+    ```powerapps-dot
+    `Set(ModelResponse, 'OpenAI text completion'.Predict(PromptText).Text)`
+    ````

-    The **.Predict()** on this model accepts a string as a parameter and returns the generated text as a response text.
+    The `.Predict()` on this model accepts a string as a parameter and returns the generated text as a response text.
 In the following example, we're passing the instruction from the text box as a prompt to the **Create text with GPT** model, and the response from the model appears in the **Response** label.

     :::image type="content" alt-text="Screenshot of binding the model prediction to a control." source="media/azure-openai-model-papp/generate-text.png":::